Islandora-Collaboration-Group/ISLE/docs/install/install-demo-resources.md

-# Demo ISLE Installation Resources
+# Demo ISLE Installation: Resources

 ### Local URL
 Always use the `https://isle.localdomain` domain to view and log in to a local site.
 (Do not use an IP address, such as `https://10.10.10.130 or https://127.0.0.01` as some components may not function correctly.)